pfaffelh/pdf_form/README.md

 to create a file `data_from_bewerbungen.xlsx` that contains data from all pdfs at the specified path `path/*.pdf`.
 Alternatively list the pdf files you want to read:
 ```
-python3 fill_excel.py -o data_from_bewerbungen.xlsx -p file1.pdf file2.pdf file3.pdf
+python3 fill_excel.py -o data.xls -p file1.pdf file2.pdf file3.pdf
 ```

 #### 2) Create pdf file(s) from filled excel file

 Use
 ```
-python3 fill_pdf.py p6w_leer.pdf -f data_for_einstellungen.xlsx -o Ordner -s Name
+python3 fill_pdf.py p6w_leer.pdf -f data_for_einstellungen.xlsx -o output -s Name
-python3 fill_pdf.py p6w_leer.pdf -o output -f data_for_einstellungen.xls -s Name
 ```
 to fill out the empty form `p6w_leer.pdf` with data from the excel file `data_for_einstellungen.xlsx`.
-The Option `-o` indicates the folder name `Ordner` where the pdf files will be created.
+The required option `-o` indicates the folder name `Ordner` where the pdf files will be created.
 The pdf files will be named after the field name given by the Option `-s`.